-However, a on 3rd June stated that many neighborhoods in Shanghai were placed back under lockdown just a day after the city-wide restrictions were lifted because of the country’s strict zero-COVID strategy.
+However, a CNN report on 3rd June stated that many neighborhoods in Shanghai were placed back under lockdown just a day after the city-wide restrictions were lifted because of the country’s strict zero-COVID strategy.

 However, fans can soon expect the league to release the schedule and other details of how the split is going to be played out since it shall be starting in just less than a week.